photoprism/photoprism/CODE_OF_CONDUCT.md

 (c) If you have a general question or need help installing our software, do **not** use GitHub Issues.
 You can [join us on Reddit](https://link.photoprism.app/reddit), ask in our [Community Chat](https://link.photoprism.app/chat), or post your question in [GitHub Discussions](https://link.photoprism.app/discussions) instead.

-(d) We kindly ask you not to report bugs unless you are certain to have found a fully reproducible and previously unreported problem that must be fixed directly in the app.
-[Read the docs](https://docs.photoprism.app) and [determine the cause of your problem](https://docs.photoprism.app/getting-started/troubleshooting/) before opening an issue or starting a social media "shitstorm".
+(d) [Read the docs](https://docs.photoprism.app) and [determine the cause of your problem](https://docs.photoprism.app/getting-started/troubleshooting/) before opening invalid bug reports, starting a public "shitstorm" or insulting other community members in our chat rooms.
+Aside from being annoying for everyone, it also keeps our team from working on features and improvements that users like you are waiting for.
+We kindly ask you not to report bugs unless you are certain to have found a fully reproducible and previously unreported problem that must be fixed directly in the app.

 (e) If you are having a bad day and want to offend someone, please go somewhere else.